 What Makes for a Successful Zap?

-Over the last five years we're learned a lot about how to make zaps that engage and delight users.
+Over the last six years we've learned a lot about how to make zaps that engage and delight users.
 In order to share the love we've distilled our thoughts down into our three C's for success: context, call to action, and content.